 The thing is, there’s so-so Social PR, there’s this-is-so-NOT “Social” PR – which is most of what’s out there – and then there’s Superhero-level, stratospheric Social PR.

 And for PR to really work in this day and age, it’s really only the last one that counts.

 So I’ve put together a MASSIVE blog post that will help you understand exactly how to do that … and giving you a way to bring all this to life via a free training (see below)!

 Getting Your Social PR Strategy Off the Ground

 This detailed guide is ripped straight from my uber-successful online mini-training, “Lift Off!
-The Social PR Superhero’s Guide to the Galaxy,” which can be found in its entirety exclusively on my online training site, The Social PR Virtuoso®, and which is built around my proprietary 7C Social PR Framework™.
+The Social PR Superhero’s Guide to the Galaxy,” which I built around my proprietary 7C Social PR Framework™.

 The Framework is such an integral part of smart Social PR, it forms the foundation of my Social PR Virtuoso® Master Course, which one of my students described as the “A to Z” of Social PR.